Carl Djerassi

-Carl Djerassi (October 29, 1923 – January 30, 2015) was an Austrian-born Bulgarian-American pharmaceutical chemist, novelist, playwright and co-founder of Djerassi Resident Artists Program with Diane Wood Middlebrook.
+Carl Djerassi (October 29, 1923 – January 30, 2015) was a Viennese-born Bulgarian-American pharmaceutical chemist, novelist, playwright and co-founder of Djerassi Resident Artists Program with Diane Wood Middlebrook.
 He is best known for his contribution to the development of oral contraceptive pills, nicknamed the "father of the pill".

 Early life

-Carl Djerassi was born in Vienna, Austria, but spent the first years of his infancy in Sofia, Bulgaria, the home of his father, Samuel Djerassi, a dermatologist and specialist in sexually transmitted diseases.
+Carl Djerassi was born in Vienna, Austria, and spent the first years of his infancy in Sofia, Bulgaria, the home of his father, Samuel Djerassi, a dermatologist and specialist in sexually transmitted diseases.
 His mother was Alice Friedmann, a Viennese dentist and physician.
 Both parents were Jewish.

 Following his parents' divorce, Djerassi and his mother moved to Vienna.
-Until the age of 14, he attended the same realgymnasium that Sigmund Freud had attended many years earlier; spending summers in Bulgaria with his father.
+Until the age of 14, he attended the same grammar school that Sigmund Freud had attended many years earlier; spending summers in Bulgaria with his father.

 Austria refused him citizenship and after the Anschluss, his father briefly remarried his mother in 1938 to allow Carl and his mother to escape the Nazi regime and flee to Sofia, Bulgaria, where he lived with his father for a year.
 Bulgaria, although not immune to antisemitism, proved a safe haven, as the country managed to save its entire 48,000-strong Jewish population from deportation to Nazi concentration camps.
 During his time in Sofia, Djerassi attended the American College of Sofia, where he became fluent in English.

 In December 1939, Djerassi arrived with his mother in the United States, nearly penniless.
 Djerassi's mother worked in a group practice in upstate New York.
 In 1949, his father emigrated to the United States, practiced in Pennsylvania and West Virginia, and eventually retired near his son in San Francisco, California.